 A directory /etc/named is created to store our zone files.
 I do not like the

-Fedora Core 6 Linux default /var/named.
+CentOS 8 Linux default /var/named.
 Having all configuration files in the /etc tree makes

 it easier to backup the servers configuration.